andrewcapture/ngx_google_deployment/README.md

 * kill {pid}
 ```
 * Ensure your Linux did not install nginx before OR has uninstalled it properly.
-* Prepare 2 domains/subdomains for "Google Search" and "Goole Scholar".
+* Prepare 2 domains/subdomains for "Google Search" and "Google Scholar".

 # Usage: